MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Introduction

-The non-linear compressed sensing (CS)~\cite{cs} approach aims to reconstruct a high-quality image from undersampled k-space data by constraining the associated ill-posed inverse problem with a sparsity prior by means of a sparsifying linear transform.
-While the CS objective function does not have a closed form solution, it is a convex problem, and thus, can be solved using numerous iterative algorithms~\cite{hammernik2022physics}.
+The non-linear compressed sensing (CS) methodology strives to generate a high-quality image from under-sampled k-space data.
+It accomplishes this by constraining the accompanying ill-posed inverse problem with a sparsity prior via a sparsifying linear transform~\cite{cs}.
+Although the CS objective function lacks a closed-form solution, the issue remains convex.
+This allows it to be solved using a range of iterative algorithms~\cite{hammernik2022physics}.
+The SPIRiT technique enhances this process by further utilizing a non-linear regularized inverse problem formulation.
+This enables an auto-calibration-based reconstruction that is compatible with arbitrary sampling patterns~\cite{lustig2010spirit}.

-During the past few years, a plethora of deep-neural-networks (DNN) based methods were proposed for undersampled MRI reconstruction with substantial gains in both image quality and acceleration factors~\cite{chen2022ai}.
-Similar to the classical methods, DNN-based methods can be applied in both the spatial domain and in the k-space domain.
-The KIKI-net, for example, alternates between the image domain (I-CNN) and k-space (K-CNN) iteratively, where a data consistency constraint is enforced in an interleaving manner~\cite{kiki}.
-The more recent End-to-End Variational Network (E2E-VarNet) simultaneously estimates coil-specific sensitivity maps and predicts the fully-sampled k-space from the undersampled k-space data through a series of cascades ~\cite{e2evarnet}.
+In recent years, a multitude of deep-neural-network (DNN) based methods have been introduced for under-sampled MRI reconstruction.
+These methods have showcased considerable improvements in both image quality and acceleration factors compared to their traditional counterparts~\cite{chen2022ai,pawar2021domain,hong2023dual,wang2023mhan, wu2023deep,geng2023hfist}.
+Similar to classical techniques, DNN-based methods can be employed in both spatial and k-space domains.
+One such model, the robust artificial neural networks for k-space interpolation (RAKI)~\cite{akccakaya2019scan}, utilizes a convolution neural network (CNN) to forecast interpolation kernels from a fully-sampled region of the k-space, mirroring the classical GRAPPA approach~\cite{grappa}.
+DeepSPIRiT is another method that leverages CNN models to iteratively interpolate the missing k-space data on increasing areas of the k-space~\cite{cheng2018deepspirit}.
+There are also dual-domain techniques such as KIKI-net~\cite{kiki} and DuDReTLU-net~\cite{hong2023dual}, which alternate iteratively between the image domain (I-CNN) and k-space (K-CNN).
+They incorporate a data consistency constraint to motivate the model to predict a physically plausible k-space interpolation.
+Among more recent developments is the End-to-End Variational Network (E2E-VarNet).
+This method estimates coil-specific sensitivity maps and predicts the fully-sampled k-space from the under-sampled k-space data using a series of cascades.
+Each cascade merges a data-consistency module, operating in the k-space domain, with a refinement module functioning in the image domain~\cite{e2evarnet}.